anshulsamar/anshulsamar.github.io/_texts/partnergame.md

 mydate: Dec 2017
 ---

-As a South Asian young man, you go from being the loved child to an unmarried disgrace literally overnight.
-Like last year, my grandparents were visiting from India, and I went to Trader Joes just to get juice.
-When I got back, my grandpa was like - "it's time to get Anshul married."
+As a South Asian young man, you can go from being the loved child to an unmarried disgrace, literally overnight.
+Last year, my grandparents were visiting from India, and I went to Trader Joe's to get juice.
+When I got back, my grandpa looked at me and was like - "it's time to get Anshul married."

 It was as simple as that.
-And the worst part was that Trader Joes' was out of my favorite juice.
+And the worst part was that Trader Joe's was out of my favorite juice.

-With the topic of parternships, marriage, and serious relationships becoming more frequent among friends, this game was born!
+With the topic of parternships, marriage, serious relationships, and arranged marriage (it's like tinder but your parents swipe with you), becoming more frequent among friends, this game was born!
 The goal is to get your friends to think about what they are looking for in a partner(s).
 This is one version of the game, but feel